RRR-09/WhitelistCensor-Server/README.md

 Todo

-# FAQ
+# Design FAQ

+## Why \<question here\>?

+- A majority of questions can be answered by "I wanted to do it `x` way, I _can_ do it `x` way, so I did it `x` way".
+It can end there, this project isn't a demonstration of my capabilities as an architect.
+- If you want to seek further rationalization for some reason, read on.

 ## Why does the Discord bot have a lot of weird code?

 - Standard boilerplate for my discord bots.
 You could argue a lot of it isn't needed and won't be needed.

-## Why not designate a master server and communicate locally over intranet?
+## Why not designate a local, master 'server' and communicate locally over intranet?

 - My personal servers are restarted daily, which means downtime or potential silent "failed-to-start"s.
 - My personal servers are running livestreams that involve mouse+keyboard manipulation, which would make maintenance difficult and create unneccesary downtime.